kohitij-kar/2021_faceEmotion_ASD/README.md

 # Components

 ## Data
-\data folder contains all data
+\data folder contains all the required data (or links to datasets -- if size is too large).
 To check how to access see data_demo.m

 ## behavior_utils